The Hope Scholarship Act

 - “Participating school” means any private school that provides education to elementary and/or secondary students and has notified the board of its intention to participate in the program and comply with the program’s requirements;

-- “Resident school district” means the county school district in which the student resides; and
+- “Resident school district” means the local school district in which the student resides; and

 - “Treasurer” means the [insert state] State Treasurer

-SECTION III – Hope Scholarship Program – Hope Scholarship Board; Members; Terms; Compensation; Proceedings Generally
+SECTION V – Hope Scholarship Program – Hope Scholarship Board; Members; Terms; Compensation; Proceedings Generally

-(B) The board shall consist of nine members and include the following:
+B. The board shall consist of five members, all of whom must be residents of the state, and include the following:

-(7) Three members appointed by the Governor with the advice and consent of the Senate who are parents of Hope Scholarship students, or for the initial appointments of board members following the effective date of this law, parents who intend to apply for the Hope Scholarship on behalf of eligible recipients, to be appointed as follows:
+- Two members appointed by the Governor who are parents of Hope Scholarship students, or for the initial appointments of board members following the effective date of this law, parents who intend to apply for the Hope Scholarship on behalf of eligible recipients.

 - One member appointed by the Governor to a one-year term;